CHILD PROTECTION POLICY

-The Head of Agency will take appropriate action to minimise risks.
+The Principal will take appropriate action to minimise risks.
 This may include the PSOA being temporarily relieved of some duties, being required not to have contact with certain students, or being suspended from duty.
 When taking action to address any risks identified, the School will take into consideration both the needs of the child(ren) and the PSOA.

-The Head of Agency will continually monitor risk during the investigation including in the light of any new relevant information that emerges.
+The Principal will continually monitor risk during the investigation including in the light of any new relevant information that emerges.

-At the completion of the investigation, a finding will be made in relation to the allegation and a decision made by the Head of Agency regarding what action, if any, is required in relation to the PSOA, the child(ren) involved and any other parties.
+At the completion of the investigation, a finding will be made in relation to the allegation and a decision made by the Principal regarding what action, if any, is required in relation to the PSOA, the child(ren) involved and any other parties.